 Jianzha County is spelled as “Jainca County” or “Jentsa County” or “Chentsa County” in Tibetan language; it is located in southeast of Qinghai Province and north of Huangnan Tibetan Autonomous Prefecture.
 The northeastern part of Jianzha County faces Hualong Hui Autonomous County with Yellow River as boundary, Xunhua Salar Autonomous County in southeast, Guide County in west, and Tongren countyin south.

 The county is about 87 kilometers long from north to south and 48 kilometers wide from east to west, with a total area of 1,714 square kilometers.
 Jianzha County is one of birthplaces of The Second Propagation of Tibetan Buddhism.
 Kambala National Geological Park is famous for its “Danxia” landform.
 There are 3 main Tibetan Budhism monasteries of Achung Namdzong monastery, Tashi Namyeling, and Samten Chopeling in this GEO park.

-It is also the training base of the Chinese national team for rowing and kayaking on the Qinghai plateau, and the only “Archery county” of China minority tribes
+It is also training base of China national team for rowing and kayaking on Qinghai plateau, and the only “Archery county” of China minority tribes

 Best time to travel May, June, July, August, September, Ocotber